-HE Patience of Christ was recently the object of our meditation in these pages.
-Blessed and inexhaustible it is. greater is still theme before Christ. hearts.
-The Love of heart almost shrinks from attempting to write on the matchless, unfathomable love of our blessed and adorable Lord.
+THE Patience of Christ was recently the object of our meditation in these pages.
+Blessed and inexhaustible it is.
+And now a still greater theme is before our hearts.
+The Love of Christ.
+The heart almost shrinks from attempting to write on the matchless, unfathomable love of our blessed and adorable Lord.
 All the Saints of God who have spoken and written on the Love of Christ have never told out its fulness and vastness, its heights and its depths.
 "The Love of Christ which passeth knowledge" (Ephesians iii:19).
 And yet we do know the Love of Christ.
 While we cannot fully grasp that mighty, eternal Love our hearts can enjoy it and we can ever know more of it.
-And He Himself whose Love is set upon us wants us to drink constantly of the ocean of His never-changing Love and receive new tokens. new glimpses of it.
+And He Himself whose Love is set upon us wants us to drink constantly of the ocean of His never-changing Love and receive new tokens, new glimpses of it.
 Surely His own blessed Spirit, though one feels so insufficient for such an object, will guide us in our meditation.
 He is with us and in us to glorify Him and take of the things of Christ to show them unto us.
 The Love of Christ, the Holy Spirit ever longs to make known and to impart to our poor and feeble hearts.